World-Class Venue, Outdated Website

 Final proposed information architecture sitemap showing a flatter single level navigation

-Revised Proposed IA (flattened navigation)
+Revised Proposed IA (after user testing - flattened navigation)

 What Users Taught Us About Accessibility